ttimbers/rstudio-conf-2020--abstract/README.md

-## Integrating R & Python into a Data Science program - you don't get harmony when everybody sings the same note
+## Integrating R & Python into a Data Science program

+### Learning Objective - What will attendees learn from your talk?

+- Pedagogical challenges (and strategies to manage them) for teaching both R and Python in a Data Science program
+- Awareness of useful tools for working harmonioulsy with R and Python within a single data analysis

+### Abstract